What should I eat?

 - The less processed foods you eat the better off you will be.

-- When you eat – if you are eating late night it causes a cascade of responses in the body from how blood sugars and cortisol (stress hormones) are managed to how this affects our sleep and how we manage stress – the science is clear – eating 3 hours before bed is better for you even regardless of what you just ate.
+- When you eat – if you are eating late at night it causes a cascade of responses in the body from how blood sugars and cortisol (stress hormones) are managed to how this affects our sleep and how we manage stress – eating 3 hours before bed is better for you even regardless of what you just ate.

-Basically all these things can effect what you eat and how you structure your eating.
+Basically, all these things can affect what you eat and how you structure your eating.

 So Let’s Start Choosing

 Buts it’s not once the above things are considered we can start to choose what diet is right for you.

 Here is a basic starting summary of what to eat for certain situations: